Hawaii Football: First Look At The Western Kentucky Hilltoppers

 Rome Weber, S

 If you recognize the name, that’s because Weber played in 29 games for Wyoming in 2018, 2019, and 2021.
 He made eight starts last year and picked up 41 tackles, two tackles for loss, and three pass breakups before departing via the transfer portal, so while other Cowboys ended up in flashier destinations, few could be as important to their new unit as Weber.

 If you don’t know, the Hilltoppers offense was pretty good in 2021, finishing behind Ohio State and Coastal Carolina by points per drive and trailing only the Buckeyes in available yards percentage earned.
 Can they keep that up with so much turnover, though?

-Much will depend on who actually replaces Bailey Zappe, with Doege and West Florida transfer Austin Reed (54.8% completion rate, 3,418 yards, 38 touchdowns) as the leading candidates.
+Much will depend on who actually replaces Bailey Zappe with Reed as the leading candidate.
 That QB1 will have plenty of weapons at his disposal, though, not just Davis but also Malachi Corley (73 catches, 691 yards, seven touchdowns), tight end Josh Simon, who missed nearly all of 2021 with injury but had 33 catches for 370 yards and three scores the previous season; and a pair of MAC transfers in Jaylen Hall (46-752-3 at Western Michigan) and Michael Mathison (56-706-3 at Akron).